hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/lectures_and_discourses/043_the_gita_i.md

 itself, owing to the elaboration of the ceremonials.
 Gradually the popular idea of veneration grew round these hymns and rituals.
 The gods disappeared and in their place were left the rituals.
 That was the curious development in India.
-The orthodox Hindu \[the Mimâmsaka\] does not believe in gods, the unorthodox believe in them.
+The orthodox Hindu \[the Mimāmsaka\] does not believe in gods, the unorthodox believe in them.
 If you ask the orthodox Hindu what the meaning is of these gods in the Vedas, \[he will not be able to give any satisfactory answer\].
 The priests sing these